cavalia88/ComfyUI-QwenVL-ZLUDA/README.md

 # **QwenVL for ComfyUI-ZLUDA**

 Fork of ComfyUI-QwenVL so that it is compatible with ComfyUI-ZLUDA.
 Only works with FP16 (non-quantized versions).
 Tested with Qwen3-VL-4B-Instruct model.
 If input image size is too large, it will likely end up with an out-of-memory error message.

-Suggest to keep / resize the input image to around 1 megapixel.
+Suggest to keep / resize the input image to around **1 megapixel**.

 Changes done: